 To find out more please see our terms and conditions.

-We lay the foundation for later work with topics including anatomy and physiology of speech and language, linguistics and phonetics, developmental psychology, child language and development, clinical education and research methods.
+We lay the foundation for later work with topics including anatomy and physiology of speech and language, linguistics and phonetics, developmental psychology, child language and development, clinical education, speech and language pathology and research methods.

 You will be introduced to case-based problem-solving and case management.
 You will observe speech and language therapists at work, and complete a child study, working with a child and their family to observe and analyse typical development.

-You will continue to study linguistics, phonetics and psychology, and apply learning to cases of developmental and acquired communication disorder.
-You'll start to take responsibility for the assessment and treatment of clients in our on-campus clinics under the supervision of expert staff.
+You'll continue to study linguistics, phonetics, psychology and speech and language pathology.
+You'll apply learning to cases of developmental and acquired communication disorder.
+You'll start to take responsibility for the assessment and treatment of clients in our campus clinics under the supervision of expert staff.

-You will continue to develop your knowledge and understanding related to specific client groups such as clients with autism.
-You will apply knowledge to the understanding of communication and swallowing disorders.
+You'll continue to develop your knowledge and understanding related to specific client groups such as clients with autism or dementia.
+You'll apply your knowledge to the understanding of communication and swallowing disorders.

 There is also an increasing consideration of the professional context in which speech and language therapists work.